Beacon-Heart/Heart_Beacon/README.md

 Control Number:  13/573,002 Art Unit: 2468

-Patent application type: Adaptive Procedural Template: checklist of tools, processes, procedures, algorithms,.. used by a Trade Federation / DAO Distributed Autonomous Organization of for example, a federated DAO of states
+Patent application type: Adaptive Procedural Template: checklist of tools, processes, procedures, algorithms,.. used by a Trade Federation / DAO Distributed Autonomous Organization of for example, a federated DAO of states.
+Focus is semantic, syntaxtic, temporal interoperability, synchronization, stochastic harmonization across time zones supporting Trade Federations / Distributed Autonomous Organizations DAO (s).
+One World currency / economy will be coded how?

 USE CASE: System of systems OPSCODE brevity code structured data exchange message sets syntax lexicon telemetry mapped to A.I. symbols.
 Adaptive Procedural Template foundation tech list for net, net of programmable $$$, IOT...